 Running adjacent to the former eastern wall of the city, the Ping River separates Chiang Mai’s west from the little-visited eastern side.
 It’s a great place to find some accommodation as you’ll be able to watch life slowly flow past as fishermen go about their day!
 Though there is no better way of experiencing it than getting on the river yourself!

-A boat trip along the Mae Ping River is an excellent way to explore deeper into the countryside surrounding Chiang Mai as you delve deeper into traditional local villages.
+A boat trip along the Mae Ping River is an excellent way to see deeper into the countryside surrounding Chiang Mai as you delve deeper into traditional local villages.
 On some tours, you’ll even have an opportunity to visit local farms and learn about life in the area.
 A great change of pace and an opportunity to get in tune with the surrounding landscape.

 The San Kamphaeng Hot Springs